Section 29-6 District R-1, one-family dwelling district.

 other features which may affect surrounding property or the public interest.
 The director of

-development plan is proposed, said plan shall be amended and submitted to the commission and
+proposed, said plan shall be amended and submitted to the commission and the council for

 Publicly owned and operated community buildings.